kokkos/kokkos-fft/docs/intro/using.rst

 ..
-SPDX-FileCopyrightText: (C) The kokkos-fft development team, see COPYRIGHT.md file ..
+SPDX-FileCopyrightText: (C) The Kokkos-FFT development team, see COPYRIGHT.md file ..
 ..
 SPDX-License-Identifier: MIT OR Apache-2.0 WITH LLVM-exception

 .. _using:

-Using kokkos-fft
+Using Kokkos-FFT
 ================

-This section describes how to use kokkos-fft in practice.
+This section describes how to use Kokkos-FFT in practice.
 We also explain some tips to use it efficiently.

 Brief introduction
 ------------------

-Most of the numpy.fft APIs (``numpy.fft.<function_name>``) are available in kokkos-fft (``KokkosFFT::<function_name>``) on the Kokkos device.
+Most of the numpy.fft APIs (``numpy.fft.<function_name>``) are available in Kokkos-FFT (``KokkosFFT::<function_name>``) on the Kokkos device.
-In fact, these are the only APIs available in kokkos-fft (see :doc:`API reference<../api_reference>` for detail). kokkos-fft support 1D to 3D FFT over chosen axes.
+In fact, these are the only APIs available in Kokkos-FFT (see :doc:`API reference<../api_reference>` for detail).
+Kokkos-FFT support 1D to 3D FFT over chosen axes.
 Inside FFT APIs, we first create a FFT plan for a backend FFT library based on the Views and chosen axes.
 Then, we execute the FFT using the created plan on the given Views.
 Then, we may perform normalization based on the users' choice.
 Finally, we destroy the plan.
 Depending on the View Layout and chosen axes, we may need transpose operations to make data contiguous.